Zero paid placements. No brand can pay to rank higher on Simscanner.

 Direct answer

-The best travel eSIM for the Netherlands is whichever brand rides the strongest of the country's three networks, KPN, VodafoneZiggo or Odido, with honest unlimited and fair use terms.
+HelloRoam is Simscanner's top-ranked travel eSIM for the Netherlands on our modelled comparison; Jetpac is the cheapest plan we tracked, from $1.00.
 Helpfully, the Dutch sell prepaid SIMs anonymously with no ID check, and an EU regional plan usually covers the country, so compare the brands below.

 The ranking